ierton/empty/README.md

 replace TCL/Expect with a simple tool under your favorite shell (sh, bash, csh, tcsh, ksh, zsh, etc).

-This is a version of original emtpy tool located at [SourceForge](http://empty.sourceforge.net/).
+This is a clone of original emtpy tool located at [SourceForge](http://empty.sourceforge.net/).
 The fork contains several bugfixes and improvements.